Can HMRC Track Your Crypto in 2026?

 Does HMRC Know About Your Crypto?

-Yes, and the data available to them has been expanding for years.
+Yes, HMRC can track your crypto activity though a stack of channels including crypto exchanges reporting your data directly to HMRC.
 HMRC issued its first guidance on cryptoasset taxation in 2014 and has been building its enforcement capability since.
 The tools and powers available to HMRC in 2026 are materially different to what existed even three years ago.

 How HMRC Tracks Crypto Activity